 Voicing My ChoicesTM is a guide designed to help adolescents and young adults make end-of-life choices that might otherwise be delayed or avoided.
-Resources such as this one may be used at your hospital to help you, your health care team, and your family talk about how you want to be comforted and supported both emotionally and physically, the medical treatment(s) you do and do not want to receive, the place you would like to be when you are at the end of your life, who you want to make decisions for you if you’re not able to make them yourself, and how you wish to be remembered.
+Resources such as this one may be used at your hospital to help you, your health care team, and your family talk about how you want to be comforted and supported - both emotionally and physically—medical treatment(s) you do and do not want to receive, the place you would like to be when you are at the end of your life, who you want to make decisions for you, if you’re not able to make them yourself, and how you wish to be remembered.
 While not everyone wants to participate in planning their memorial service, documents like Voicing My Choices allow you to voice your preferences—such as specific readings, music, photos, attendees, and food.
 Learn more about young people's involvement in developing Voicing My Choices.

 Learning More about End-of-Life Care